A major difference between old-school vs. modern bodybuilding was the additional focus on structural development beyond the muscles.

 This pairing was so effective that it generated backlash.
 Steve Reeves, Vince Gironda, and Steve Davis all ended up suggesting against the deep breathing practice on squats.
 They did continue to support pull-overs however, though not Vince.

 They argued that the combination overdeveloped the ribcage so that the chest could no longer compensate to balance the physique.
 It also reduced apparent shoulder width.
 Steve Reeves further mentions that he felt it made someone look fat in a suit.

 It seems the compromise may be pull-overs that stretch the ribcage yet without the deep breathing on squats beforehand.

 - Use very wide, behind-the-neck grips and exercises to spread the clavicles.

-These applies especially to vertical pushing and pulling movements such as overhead presses and pull-ups, though going widely for bench pressing and flyes helps too.
+These apply especially to vertical pushing and pulling movements such as overhead presses and pull-ups, though going widely for bench pressing and flyes helps too.

 When most notice wide-grip, behind-the-neck exercises in the classic routines, they dismiss them outright as a relic of the past, only harmful to the shoulders, without trying to understand the goals of the old-timers.

 They further argue that these were performed to emphasize the chest, back, and shoulders over the so-called weaker arm muscles, which is not true.

 Instead, wide-grip exercises done behind-the-neck were performed to spread the clavicles by mostly stretching out the ligaments and cartilage.